jlpscampos/Blocking_Index2d/README.md

 ![eqn1](https://github.com/jlpscampos/Blocking_Index2d/blob/main/figs/eqn1.png)

 Equations 1 and 2 represent the quantities to be computed with the geopotential height and potential temperature respectivelly.
-To a flow be considered a blocked flow, the following criteria must be verified, we call this of **Instantaneous Blocking Index** (IB).
+To a flow be considered a blocked flow, the following criteria must be verified, we call this of **Instantaneous Blocked Latitude** (IBL).

 ![eqn1](https://github.com/jlpscampos/Blocking_Index2d/blob/main/figs/eqn2.png)